yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/xcluster-replication/_index.md

     To fix this, close any open SQL connections to the target, delete the xCluster replication configuration, and perform the operation again.

-- Setting up xCluster replication between a universe upgraded to v2.20.x and a new v2.20.x universe is not supported.
+- Setting up xCluster replication between a universe earlier than or upgraded to v2.20.x and a new v2.20.x universe is not supported.
 This is due to a limitation of xCluster deployments and packed rows.
 See [Packed row limitations](../../../architecture/docdb/packed-rows/#limitations).

 - You can set up change data capture on a source universe in xCluster replication, but not a target.